Optimal collision-energy range for realizing macroscopic high-baryon-density matter

-Finally, we discuss the event-by-event fluctuations.
+Finally, we discuss event-by-event fluctuations, which are driven by the positional fluctuation of nucleons on the colliding nuclei~\cite{fullpaper}.
 In Figs.~\ref{fig:V3}--\ref{fig:V4}, the colored bands show the $1\sigma$ (dense) and $2\sigma$ (light) ranges of the event-by-event distribution of the individual quantities.
-The figures show that $V_3(\rho_{\rm th};t)$, $\tau$, and $V_4(\rho_{\rm th})$ can fluctuate significantly, which are driven by the positional fluctuation of nucleons on the colliding nuclei~\cite{fullpaper}.
+The figures show that the locations of the optimal energy ranges stay robust against the fluctuations, while the values of $V_3(\rho_{\rm th};t)$, $\tau$, and $V_4(\rho_{\rm th})$ can fluctuate significantly.
 For example, the upper and lower bounds of the $2\sigma$ band of $V_4(\rho_{\rm th})$ at $\sqsNN\lesssim3\;{\rm GeV}$ and $\rho_{\rm th}/\rho_0=3$ are $1250$ and $850\;{\rm fm}^4$, respectively.
 In other words, the values of $V_4(3\rho_0)$ in the top and bottom $2.5\%$ collision events differ by a factor of more than $1250/850\approx1.5$.
-This means that, if a selection of such large- and small-$V_4$ events is available, their comparison is used to investigate the properties of dense matter from the spacetime-volume dependence of experimental observables.
+This means that, if a selection of such large- and small-$V_4$ events is available, their comparison can be used to investigate the properties of dense matter from the spacetime-volume dependence of experimental observables.
 As another example, for $\rho_{\rm th}/\rho_0=5$, the lower $2\sigma$-bound of ${\rm max}[V_3(5\rho_0,t)]$ vanishes at $\sqsNN\approx3\;{\rm GeV}$, whereas the upper bound is about $(3\;{\rm fm})^3$.
 Exploiting these large event-by-event fluctuations may allow us to explore even denser regions in the experiments.